 You'll know the milk mixture is ready when you see a crystallized layer forming around the sides.

-Use a handheld milk frother to whisk until the sweetened milk nearly doubles in volume.
+Use a handheld milk frother to whisk until the slightly frozen sweetened milk nearly doubles in volume.
 It should look nice and fluffy.

 - ASSEMBLE THAI ICED TEA:

 Divide each component into two cups.
 Fill cups with ice, pour in tea, and top with milk froth.